Providing a focal point for community health and wellness and a training ground for life and work skills

 A focal point for health and wellness

-The Pershing Community Farm will be a focal point for community health and family wellness, a training ground for entrepreneurship, and a welcoming place for joyful celebrations.
-Just a five-minute walk from 3,800 households, it also will play a critical role in reducing food insecurity, hunger, and childhood obesity.
+Pershing Community Farm will strive to be a focal point for community health and family wellness, a training ground for entrepreneurship, and a welcoming place for joyful celebrations.
+Just a five-minute walk from 3,800 households, it can also play a critical role in reducing food insecurity, hunger, and childhood obesity.
 The improved Pershing Avenue Park will offer opportunities for active recreation and more inviting spaces for relaxation and for family and neighborhood gatherings.
+Tell us what you want to see at Pershing Community Farm!
+(Para llenar la encuesta en español haz clic aquí.)

 Future